Saving Our Daughters: Eating Disorders

 “Treatment will make you “weller than well”.
 It will not cure all of life’s ills.
 Instead, it helps one deal with issues so adaptively and constructively that the improved functioning is even better than what is considered normal” – Karl Menninger

-Existing Patients and New Patients, Call us to schedule an appointment, get a prescription refill or just to ask a question:
+Existing Patients and New Patients, Call us to schedule an appointment, send a message to your provider, or just to ask a question:

 New Patients ONLY - Want to contact us through a form?
 CLICK HERE to fill out our contact form.